 But none of the CD Jeeps were to be seen in the film, which is on YouTube.

-There is another short 1955 film produced by the FCDA about Operation Cue itself, with a promising opening which shows a red Willys panel delivery truck with a Civil Defense logo (40K JPEG) and carrying a floodlight tower on a roof platform.
+There is another short 1955 film produced by the FCDA about Operation Cue itself, with a promising opening which shows a red Willys sedan delivery truck with a Civil Defense logo (40K JPEG) and carrying a floodlight tower on a roof platform.

 I suspect the floodlights were primarily for the use of the filmmakers, and this is not one of the vehicles in the "CD" group photo above.
 But could this have been the last of the sixteen vehicles mentioned in Willys News, maybe unavailable for the big photo because it was out having the lights installed?